 Ideally, the water level should be three inches above the beans.

-There is no need to overcook the beans as they will continue their cooking process with the soup.
+There is no need to overcook the beans as they will continue cooking with the soup.

 Yes.
 Beans are gluten-free.
 All beans, peas, and lentils are naturally gluten-free.
 However, if you are buying canned beans or packaged bean products, always check the ingredients to be sure that no wheat flour has been added as a thickener.